sandeep-lingambhotla/Single-Cycle-Processor/README.md

 # Single-Cycle-Processor

-This is the synthesizable code for a single cycle MIPS processor, which i coded for one of my labs.
+This is s synthesizable code for a single cycle MIPS processor, which i coded for one of my labs.
 This is solely for prospective employers and should not be copied by any one in part or as whole.